pandoc-jp/pandoc-doc-ja/users-guide.rst

                                        rows.
    ----------- ------- --------------- -------------------------

-   : Here's a multiline table without headers.
+   : Here's a multiline table without a header.

 It is possible for a multiline table to have just one row, but the row should be followed by a blank line (and then the row of dashes that ends